Elijah23Johnson/react-native-azure-blob-storage/README.md

 ```
 ## Example
 ```
-Ios requires a relative path EAzureBlobStorageImage.uploadFile('/Route To Image.PNG'')
+Ios requires a relative path Android Will work with either EAzureBlobStorageImage.uploadFile('/Route To Image.PNG'')

 ```